 In Year 9 students are able to partake of a curriculum that provides greater development in both core and elective areas of study.
 Students have the opportunity to broaden their skills and knowledge in each area of study while developing collaborative and critical thinking techniques.
 Religious Education, English, Mathematics, Science, Studies of Society and Environment (SOSE), and Physical Education and Health form the core subjects that are studied every semester.
 Year 9 studies bring the excitement and anticipation of electing subjects.
 Students have the opportunity to select three subjects from the vast array of elective areas.
 Of these three subjects, a minimum of one semester must be studied from The Arts, for example, Dance, Drama, Music, and Visual Arts and one semester from Technologies, for example, Food Technology, Textile Technology, Design Technology and Information Technology.
-Other elective subjects include: French, Italian, Japanese, History, Geography, Business Studies and Environmental Analysis.
+Other elective subjects include French, Italian, Japanese, History, Geography, Business and Economics, and Civics and Citizenship.

 Delving deeper with their academic studies, students in Year 10 continue with a challenging program consisting of core and elective subjects.
 The selection of elective studies does not, in Year 10, require students to complete a semester of study from specific areas.
 At this stage in their academic development students will be able to partake of a wide curriculum to enhance their areas of interests, challenge their abilities and better inform their future choices.
 Year 10 is a critical academic midpoint to a student’s extraordinary academic experience at St Clare’s College.

 Years 11 and 12